Capital One Financial Corporation (COF) Shares Down Despite Recent Market Volatility

-Capital One Financial Corporation (NYSE: COF)’s stock price has decreased by -1.04 compared to its previous closing price of 96.32.
-Despite this, the company has seen a gain of 4.61% in its stock price over the last five trading days.
-The Wall Street Journal reported on 01/23/23 that Banks Plan Digital Wallet to Compete With PayPal, Apple Pay
+Capital One Financial Corporation (NYSE: COF)’s stock price has decreased by -0.20 compared to its previous closing price of 94.93.
+Despite this, the company has seen a loss of -1.48% in its stock price over the last five trading days.
+The Wall Street Journal reported on 04/07/23 that Walmart Sues Credit-Card Partner Capital One

 Is It Worth Investing in Capital One Financial Corporation (NYSE: COF) Right Now?